 SWAT officers made entry into a home on the 1600 block of Bridge Street on the morning of March 13 when police say Elliot opened fire on officers through a closed front door.

 Investigators say Cpl.
 O'Connor was in the line of fire and fatally struck by gunfire.

-O'Connor is also survived by his two children.
+O'Connor is survived by his wife and two children.
 His son is a Philadelphia police officer as well.